 Hey, I'm Hemanth. 👋 At the moment, I am dreaming about reimagining/democratizing legal processes and information using the power of large language models.
-I.e., I'm building a deep learning lab co-founded with Ben Hoffner-Brodsky in Bangalore, supported by Emergent Ventures.
-These days, I'm kept up at night by thoughts of programmed inequality and differential privacy tradeoffs, and so, I'm interested in building ethical AI and alignment solutions.
-I am set to graduate early (or late, after a gap year) with an A.B. in Economics from Harvard this fall.
+I.e., I'm building India's first AI paralegal, co-founded with Ben Hoffner-Brodsky in Chennai, supported by Emergent Ventures, Z Fellows, Agami OpenNyAI, and WilmerHale Launch.
+These days, I'm kept up at night by thoughts of programmed inequality and misaligned AI, and so, I'm interested in building ethical AI.
+I graduated early (or late, after a gap year) with an A.B. in Economics from Harvard in December 2022.

 Before switching to startups and AI, I worked in research and government.
-For 1.5 years, I was a Consultant under Dr. Santhosh Mathew (IASx) at the Delhi office of the Gates Foundation where I led verticals on algorithmic public finance, smart contracts, procurement marketplaces, and digital health.
+For 1.5 years, I was a Consultant under Dr. Santhosh Mathew (ex-IAS) at the Delhi office of the Gates Foundation where I led verticals on algorithmic public finance, smart contracts, procurement marketplaces, and digital health.
 I've coauthored some institutional publications including high-dimensional macro-financial models at the Reserve Bank of India and a chapter in the Economic Survery of India in the 2021 Union Budget.
-I was the Research Assistant to the Chief Economic Advisor to the Government of India and have spent time in a variety of development labs including IDEA @ J-PAL, the Good Business Lab, and the Behavioral Development Lab.
+I was the Research Assistant to the Chief Economic Advisor to the Government of India and have spent time in a variety of development labs including J-PAL, the Good Business Lab, and the Harvard Kennedy School.
 Broadly, I'm still passionate about public health, social protection, state capacity, and economic development.